mthl/guix-artwork/website/posts/online-guix-day-announcement-2.md

  - 17:00–17:25: **[Bootstrapping the Java Ecosystem](https://xana.lepiller.eu/guix-days-2020/guix-days-2020-julien-lepiller-bootstrapping-maven-480.mp4)**
  - 17:30–xx:yy: (BoF) **The ways forward (roadmap and beyond)**

+Chinese users will find a mirror hosted at [https://guix.org.cn](https://guix.org.cn/guix-days-2020).
+You will also find alternative links below for different formats, and downloading through IPFS.

 Each session will be question/answer and discussion related to the topic via the BigBlueButton instance gracefully hosted by [Fosshost](https://fosshost.org/).
 Warm thanks to them!